Irilind-Salihi/insurance-api/README.md

 # III.
 Proof the API Works

-The project is constantly running on a server and is fully reachable using the **Postman collection** (available in the repository) in the `dist` environment.
-The collection is set up to execute every API request, covering all functionality.
+The project is constantly running on a server and is fully reachable using the **Postman collection**

+To acces it import the postman collection and replace the http://localhost:8080/api/ with the server ip http://146.59.147.79:8080/api/
 ### Example API Requests

 Here are three example endpoints with screenshots from the Postman collection: